Follow this egg and lactose free recipe and learn a new, healthy, and fun way of serving squash this fall season!

 ♦Dough: In a large bowl mix the flour and salt.
 Make a hole in the center and pour the spinach puree in it.
 With a wooden spoon mix the liquid with the flour and then start kneading the dough with your hands.
 If the dough is too dry, add a little bit of water.
 If the dough is too wet, add a little bit of flour.
 Once you reach a uniform and firm dough, cover it with a cloth and let it rest for around 30 minutes.

-♦Tomato sauce: Place a pot on the stove, turn the burner to medium heat and add some oil.
-Sauté the died garlic with chili flakes.
+♦ Tomato sauce: Place a pot on the stove, turn the burner to medium heat and add some oil.
+Sauté the minced garlic with chili flakes.
 Add the cans of diced tomato and tomato sauce, bay leaf, salt, and pepper and mix well.
 Turn heat to low, cover and let simmer for 30 minutes.

 PUTTING IT TOGETHER

 - On a clean, dry and smooth surface start rolling the pasta dough with a rolling pin.
-You will need a little bit of flour to sprinkle on the counter to keep the dough from sticking.
+You will need to sprinkle some flour on the counter in order to keep the dough from sticking.
 Roll the dough into a flat sheet and fold it, then roll it again and fold it again.
-Repeat this process 3 or 4 times, or until you obtain an elastic, uniform and smooth dough.
+Repeat this process 3-4 times, or until you obtain an elastic, uniform and smooth dough.

-- Get your stuffing out of the fridge and have your ravioli cutter ready (clean and dry).
+- Get your stuffing out of the fridge.
 Divide the pasta dough into quarters and roll two quarters of the dough (side by side) until they are approximately 1/32 of an inch thick.
-With your ravioli cutter, mark the circles on one of the dough sheets (try to be space efficient and fit as many circles as you can).
+With your ravioli cutter or small glass, gently mark the circles on one of the dough sheets (try to be space efficient and fit as many circles as you can).

 - Cook ravioli in salted boiling water for 3 or 4 minutes or until they start floating on the surface.
-Serve with tomato and béchamel sauce.
-Garnish with fresh ground black pepper and your choice of arugula, chopped parsley or fresh basil.
+Garnish with fresh black ground black pepper, olive oil and fresh basil.